NienkePieters/NienkePieters/README.md

 Welcome to my github!

 - 🌱 I'm a Transport, Infrastructure & Logistics engineer with work experience in IT/Data/Planning
-- 🔭 Transitioning to becoming a full time data scientist/ML engineer.
 - ⚡ Fun fact: I just finished the DataScience coding bootcamp from le Wagon

 I'm currently working on the following on Github: